eads/hhdcpython/README.md

 At least your charmingly cryptic co-worker David left you a place to start: A git repository with some data and the bones of a script to process it.

-Of course, David was only following the practices established for any small data project at your company.
+Of course, David was only following the practices established for any small data project at our company.

 ### Fork the code